-AB OUT THE LOCAL AGENCY GUIDELINES SU MMARY OF STATUTORY CHANGES СН APTER I. THE ANNUAL INVESTMENT POLICY A. Should local agencies produce an investment policy?
+AB OUT THE LOCAL AGENCY GUIDELINES SUI MMARY OF STATUTORY CHANGES СН APTER I. THE ANNUAL INVESTMENT POLICY A. Should local agencies produce an investment policy?
 Should the investment policy be presented to the local agency's legislative body?5 B. When should the investment policy be reviewed and updated?
-How should the investment policy be rendered to the legislative body?
-6 C. What information should be included in the investment policy?7 D. What constraints can county pools place on voluntary depositors?
-8 СН APTER II.
+How should the investment policy be rendered to the legislative body?6 C. What information should be included in the investment policy?7 D. How is the limit on a political contribution determined when selecting brokers and dealers?
+E. What constraints can county pools place on voluntary depositors?9 СН APTER II.
 FUND MANAGEMENT A. Which investments are permissible?
-Which are prohibited?
-10 B. What requirements must a financial institution satisfy before a local agency may deposit its money in it?
+Which are prohibited?12 B. What requirements must a financial institution satisfy before a local agency may deposit its money in it?
 C. When must the composition and credit rating of investments contained in a local agency investment portfolio be in compliance with state law?
-D. Must bond proceeds be invested in the securities set forth in statues?
-16 E. Are all U.S. Agency bonds legal for investments by California local agencies?
-F. What are "medium-term notes?"
-G. What are the rules regarding the use of reverse repurchase agreements and securities lending agreements? Н. What are the rules regarding the use of mutual funds and money market funds?
-I. What are the rules affecting the investment of tax and revenue anticipation note (TRAN) and grant anticipation note (GAN) proceeds?
-J. What is an appropriate safekeeping arrangement for securities?
-22
+D. Must bond proceeds be invested in the securities set forth in statute?
+18 E. How does the Municipal Advisor (MA) Rule affect investment of bond proceeds?
+F. Are all U.S. Agency bonds legal for investments by California local agencies?
+19 G. Can a local agency invest in an investment pool administered by another state?
+20 H. What are "medium-term notes?"
+21 I. What are the rules regarding the use of reverse repurchase agreements and securities lending agreements?

-Does state law specify the fiduciary relationship that local agencies have with outside investment management firms?
-23 APTER III.
-REPORTING REQUIREMENTS What specific information regarding portfolio investments needs to be included in the report?
-Should the report include market value measures for individual securities?
+J. What are the rules regarding the use of mutual funds and money market funds?
+23 K. What are the rules affecting the investment of tax and revenue anticipation note (TRAN) and grant anticipation note (GAN) proceeds?
+L. What is an appropriate safekeeping arrangement for securities?
+25 М. How does the Municipal Advisor (MA) Rule affect a local agency's relationship with an investment advisor?
+N. What are the rules regarding the payment of interest earned on non-general fund deposits to an agency's general fund?
+27 О. How long should a local agency retain trade ticket information?
+28 СН APTER III.
+REPORTING REQUIREMENTS A. What specific information regarding portfolio investments needs to be included in the report?
+B. Should the report include market value measures for individual securities?
 How should the market value of the portfolio be determined?
-28 How frequently should market value be checked?
-Should an analysis of cash flows be prepared by the local agency in order to validate the six-month liquidity certification?
-What tools can be used to measure interest rate risk?
-What action should the legislative body take with the report?
-34 How should agencies address difficulties in meeting the 30-day requirement?
-APTER IV.
-TREASURY OVERSIGHT COMMITTEES37 What options are available for structuring the county treasury oversight committee?
-Does the appointment of the treasurer to the county treasury oversight committee create a conflict of interest?
-What is the role of the county treasury oversight committee?
-40 Should other local agencies have treasury oversight committees?
-LIFORNIA GOVERNMENT CODE DSSARY97 DEX URES URE 1: Allowable Investment Instruments Per State Government Code (as of January 1, 2014)- Applicable to All Local Agencies URE 2: Government Code Requirements for Local Agency Investment in Money Market and Mutual Funds URE 3: Calculation of Weighted Average Maturity URE 4: Duration-Gain/Loss of Market Value Matrix URE 5: Approaches to Establishing the County Treasury Oversight Committee
+32 How frequently should market value be checked?
+C. Should an analysis of cash flows be prepared by the local agency in order to validate the six-month liquidity certification?
+D. What tools can be used to measure interest rate risk?
+E. What action should the legislative body take with the report?
+38 F. How should agencies address difficulties in meeting the 30-day requirement for submitting quarterly investment reports to the legislative body? СН APTER IV.
+TREASURY OVERSIGHT COMMITTEES A. What options are available for structuring the county treasury oversight committee?
+B. Does the appointment of the treasurer to the county treasury oversight committee create a conflict of interest?
+43 C. What is the role of the county treasury oversight committee?
+44 D. Should other local agencies have treasury oversight committees?
+44 CA LIFORNIA GOVERNMENT CODE GL OSSARY INC DEX